-Possibly the most polished and “plug-and-play” food printer to feature in this roundup, the Procusini (formerly known as the Bocusini), features an effortless cartridge system for its feed stock, meaning the contact between food and machine itself is limited to the nozzle, which is removable for running through the dishwasher.
+Possibly the most polished and “plug-and-play” food printer to feature in this roundup, the Procusini features an effortless cartridge system for its feedstock, meaning the contact between food and machine itself is limited to the nozzle, which is removable for running through the dishwasher.
 Simple!

-Discover more about this food printer here: procusini.com
+Find out more about this printer at Procusini.

 Positioned as a chocolate 3D printer, the Wiiboox Sweetin is actually more of a general food printer, allowing for the extrusion of a variety of edibles from its thick paste extruder.
 Think jams, mashed potato, bean pastes and, naturally, chocolate.

-Thanks to the optional thick paste extruder, this tank of a printer can precisely extrude chocolate, cookie dough and other semi-fluid foodstuffs.
+Thanks to the optional thick paste extruder, this tank of a printer can precisely extrude chocolate, cookie dough, and other semi-fluid foodstuffs.
 The tool head alone costs $249 at ZMorph’s online store.

 Did we miss something?
 Let us know in the comments and we’ll consider it in a future update.